willynov/workshop-express-eval/README.md

 You should be able to request (with GET) the web server (port 4400) on URL /bingo and it should return you 'Bingo'.

 After finish this exercise, please commit the files appropriated with message "Exercise 3".

+### Exercise 4

+Now when you request (with GET) the web server (port 4400) on URL /bingo, it should return you a serie of numbers separated by comma '31, 10, 80, 44, 66'.

+These numbers are written in the file numbers.txt.
+So your web server should read this file and return the values.

+After finish this exercise, please commit the files appropriated with message "Exercise 4".